 Your VA disability attorney can review your military service records and your medical history to create a plan of action for your case that gives you the best chance for a successful outcome.
 For example, your VA disability attorney can determine what evidence is necessary to assemble a thorough, compelling claim to submit to the VA.

-How Can I Prove I Am Eligible for VA Disability Compensation?
+How Can I Prove I Am Eligible for VA Disability Benefits?

 Your claim hinges on being able to provide a nexus, or link, between your current diagnosis and an in-service event, injury, or illness.